Alb-O/ruskel/README.md

 ```

 Combine `--list` with `--search` to filter the catalog using the same domain
 controls as skeleton search.
-The listing honours `--private`, feature flags, and
+The listing honours `--private` and feature flags,
-paging choices, and it conflicts with `--raw` because the output is tabular
+and it conflicts with `--raw` because the output is tabular text rather than
-text rather than Rust code.
+Rust code.

 ### Frontmatter Metadata